Walter Steinitz: A marine biology research station in Palestine

 As early as 1919 Steinitz published his vision to establish a marine biology research station on the coast of Palestine.
 He was convinced that a research station located in Palestine would be essential for researching and following changes occurring in the marine biota of the Levant.
 An exchange of letters on the topic with Prof. Albert Einstein during the period 1919-1937 represent Steinitz’s persistent efforts to raise funds and support for the endeavor.
 Soon after immigration to Palestine he submitted in 1933 to the Hebrew University of Jerusalem an elaborate proposal for the establishment in Tel Aviv of a biological marine station and aquarium for the study of the Mediterranean marine fauna and as a center for lectures and teaching courses.
 He received support from the biochemist and Zionist leader Chaim Weizmann, and from Tel Aviv’s mayor Israel Rokach.
 As a result, the Aquarium and Marine Station Tel Aviv Society Ltd was founded in 1936.
 Among the group’s founders were the mayor of Tel Aviv, Israel Rokach; Dr. Felix Danziger; Prof. Alfred Klopstock and other scholars.
 Albert Einstein was Honorary President and Walter Steinitz was the scientific director.
 The station was supposed to be built on land allocated by the Tel Aviv municipality, on the shore near the Yarkon estuary.
 The plan included construction of an aquarium, research rooms, a lecture hall and a library, all for the use of local researchers and guests from the international scientific community.
 The society’s agenda encompassed basic marine biology research of the eastern Mediterranean Sea, research to support fishing as a source of income, and exhibitions of marine animals to the public in the aquarium.
 The efforts to build the station in Tel Aviv were blocked when World War II broke out.
 Walter Steinitz made a final, brief and unsuccessful attempt to operate in 1939 a sea laboratory in Nahariya.
 His dream was ultimately fulfilled three decades later by his son Heinz Steinitz.
 A marine biology laboratory was inaugurated in 1968 on the coast of the Red Sea, in Eilat, the Gulf of Aqaba, and it is named The Heinz Steinitz Marine Biology Laboratory, in memory of its founder and first director.
 The laboratory became the basic element in the subsequent development of The Interuniversity Institute for Marine Sciences near Eilat.

 Honors

-The sea anemone Cribrina steinitzi Pax 1925 was named after Walter Steinitz, while the fish species Tylognathus steinitziorum Kosswig (synonym of Hemigrammocapoeta nana Heckel 1843, discovered and named by Dr. Curt Kosswig in 1950), was dedicated to Walter Steinitz and his son Heinz Steinitz.
+The sea anemone Cribrina steinitzi Pax 1925 was named after Walter Steinitz, while the fish species Tylognathus steinitziorum Kosswig (synonym of Hemigrammocapoeta nana Heckel 1843, discovered and named by Curt Kosswig in 1950), was dedicated to Walter Steinitz and his son Heinz Steinitz.